 Regardless of whether or not the person is the owner or an employee, they should get a tip.
 There’s a common misconception that you shouldn’t tip owners, but they’re working hard too, and they have costs to cover, so a tip is always nice.
 Employees, such as servers or assistants, should absolutely get a tip.

 The standard for many wedding vendors is 15-20%, but we’ll get into each specific vendor.

 Catering: Typically, you tip caterers 15-20% of the food and beverage cost, but be sure to check your contract first.

 Service Staff: You’ll want to tip servers $20-50 each.
 Bartenders should get 10% of the alcohol bill.
 Valets should receive $1-2 per car.

 Photography/Videography: Often, your main shooter should receive more than the second shooter who may not be there all day.
-You’ll typically be tipping between $100 and $500 with $200 being average for your main photographer.
+You’ll typically be tipping between $100 and $500, with $200 being the average for your main photographer.
 You don’t have to tip your photographer, but it’s definitely a nice touch.

 Hair & Makeup: Hair and makeup artists should each get 15-20%.

 Florist: While you don’t need to tip your actual florist, we do recommend that you tip any delivery people or assistants.
 You can tip $10-$20 per delivery person.
-If anyone is working to set up a big installation like a ceremony arch, we recommend tipping at least $50 and higher if the installation is more complicated.
+If anyone works to set up a big installation, like a ceremony arch, we recommend tipping at least $50 and higher if the installation is more complicated.